Diyshift/3D-Printer/Silicone Brush for Decontaminator/README.md

-# SILICONE BRUSH MOD FOR DECONTAMINATOR
+# Silicone Brush Mod for Decontaminator

 A silicone brush mod for the Edwardyeeks decontaminator and brush mod that can be found here: https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods